viperML/easy-nix-documentation/example/usage.md

 ## First setup

-1. Get Node and NPM (or NPPM, Yarn, etc.), you can start by adding them to your existing nix shell:
+1. Get Node and NPM (or PNPM, Yarn, etc.), you can start by adding them to your existing nix shell:
    ```nix
    with import <nixpkgs>;
    mkShell {